Types of projects, reports to be filled out, types of project meetings to be held, project management methodologies, and much more!

 - Status Update Meetings:

-This type of meeting is one of the most common meeting is project management.
+This type of meeting is one of the most common meetings in Project Management.
 Its aim is to align the team on project progress, challenges, changes and next moves.
-Problem solving, decision making and task assignment are all factors of status update meetings.
+Problem solving, decision making and task assignments are all factors of status update meetings.